Offcloud/offcloud-log/README.md

 ## July 2022
-- Improved uploading to FTPS
+- We implemented uploading to third party using FTPS.
-- Improved WebDAV uploading
+- We improved stability of uploading to third party using WebDAV.
-- Improved selection of Youtube video formats
+- You can now download from YouTube various video formats.

 ## June 2022
-- Added support of folders downloading from Mega
+- You can now download all content found in folders on Mega.nz.
-- Improved Dropbox authorization module to cope with updated authorization procedures
+- We updated the authorization module that allows you to upload faster to Dropbox.

 ## May 2022
-- Set up faster proxies for better downloads from Youtube
+- You can now download from YouTube at more speed thanks to specific proxy servers.

 ## April 2022
-- Added support for Filestore, Solidfiles
+- You can now download content from Filestore and Solidfiles.
-- Added support of custom endpoint in Amazon S3 uploader
+- We delivered a solution to allow for uploading to a custom endpoint in Amazon S3.

 ## March 2022
 - Improved file name detection for remote uploads